baopj/baopj.github.io/_pages/Course.md

 ---
 layout: archive
-title: "IE0005: Team Formation for Mini Project"
+title:
 permalink: /Course/
 author_profile: true
 ---

-- Requirement: Each group consists of **exactly 4 members** for the mini project
-- Group registration deadline: **Friday, January 26, 2024**.
-- If individuals are not in a group by the deadline, they would be randomly assigned to groups.

 To visit this page, you can
 1. use url [https://baopj.github.io/Course/](https://baopj.github.io/Course/)
 2. scan QR code

 ![QR_IE0005_Group](https://baopj.github.io/images/QR_IE0005_Group.png){:width="300px" height="300px"}

+# IE0005: Team Formation for Mini Project
+- Requirement: Each group consists of **exactly 4 members** for the mini project
+- Group registration deadline: **Friday, January 26, 2024**.
+- If individuals are not in a group by the deadline, they would be randomly assigned to groups.

 ## EL02
 - Lab Session Schedule: Monday, 9:30 - 11:20
 - Registration Link: [link](https://docs.google.com/spreadsheets/d/1evCmdrF5lygupPDoQHVzwdcB-urkrGARy2joQOeklbc)